 L-3 Communications, Salt Lake City, Utah, was awarded an $85 million firm-fixed-price cost-plus-fixed-fee indefinite-delivery/indefinite-quantity contract for the services in support of the beyond line of sight command and control quick reaction capability.
 The U.S. Army Contracting Command, Fort Eustis, Virginia, is the contracting activity.

 L-3 Link Simulation & Training, Arlington, Texas, has announced that it has been awarded a contract by the Naval Air Warfare Center Training Systems Division to build an F/A-18D Tactical Operational Flight Trainer (TOFT) for the Royal Malaysian Air Force (RMAF).
 The F/A-18D TOFT is scheduled for delivery during the first quarter of 2014 to an RMAF base in Butterworth, Malaysia.
 The F/A-18D TOFT will consist of two cockpits, one for the pilot and another for the weapons systems officer.
+The trainer will be able to simulate formation flight, suppression of enemy defenses, reconnaissance, forward air control, close air support, air refueling, emergency procedures, and day and night strike missions.

 L-3 KEO, Northampton, Massachusetts, is being awarded an $11,120,335 contract modification for two photonics mast systems for installation on SSN 788 and SSN 789 submarines, spare photonics mast sensor, and associated engineering services.
 The photonics mast is a non-hull penetrating electronic imaging subsystem of the command and control system.
 The photonics mast incorporates visible, infrared, and electronic support measures sensors and stealth features that will provide new capabilities for attack submarines.
 The Naval Sea System Command, Washington, D.C., is the contract activity.